Physics-50/Module-2/docs/week3.md

 ## Checkpoint 3

-+ Submit your Week 3 results in [Checkpont 3 on Gradescope](){:target="_blank"} by the end Week 3.
-You should submit what you believe will be your final value of viscosity and its associated uncertainty, with units.  *Assignment not yet created or linked.
-Do we just want these two numbers, or something more?*
++ Submit your Week 3 results in [Checkpont 3 on Gradescope](){:target="_blank"} by the end of Week 3.
+You will be asked to submit a list of sphere diameters whose data you used in calculating your final viscosity value.
+For each diameter you used, report how many videos you analyzed, and what viscosity value and random error you got for that sphere diameter.
+Last, report what you believe will be your final value of viscosity and its associated uncertainty.
+We will ask for all the viscosities in units of $$Pa*s$$.

 + And to double-check, make sure you have finished all of this week's mini-questions by [checking here](mini-questions#week-3){:target="_blank"}